mattbellis/PHYS-3330/raw-content/lab5-raw.md

 # Prelab

 Answer the following questions using Mathematica for the plots.
-You can use either Mathematica for the rest the questions as well or do them by hand in your lab book. **Bring an electronic copy of your notebook to lab, preferably on your own laptop.
+You can use either Mathematica for the rest the questions as well or do them by hand in your lab notebook. **Bring an electronic copy of your notebook to lab, preferably on your own laptop.
 You will use it to plot your data during the lab session.**

 ## Inverting amplifier